Cuba has a $2 billion agricultural import market, but U.S. restrictions keep American farmers stuck on the sidelines.

 U.S. agriculture is an economic driver and supports 17.3 million jobs across the country.
 Removing trade restrictions on exporting food to Cuba could significantly increase U.S. agricultural exports, create jobs across the country and provide the Cuban people with high-quality American food.

 Progress in U.S.-Cuba Agricultural trade

-On January 12, 2017, a national coalition of over 100 U.S. agriculture, trade, commerce-related businesses and associations, urged President-elect Trump to support American agriculture by strengthening the bilateral trade relationship between the U.S. and Cuba.
+In 2017, a national coalition of over 100 U.S. agriculture, trade, commerce-related businesses and associations, urged President-elect Trump to support American agriculture by strengthening the bilateral trade relationship between the U.S. and Cuba.
 The letter also encourages the president-elect to support federal legislation that would allow American farmers and agribusiness to compete in Cuba's import market.

 Growth Opportunities in Cuba

 Cuba relies heavily on agricultural imports to feed its population of 11 million people and almost 5 million annual visitors.
 Currently, Cuba imports 80% of its food, which amounts to about $2 billion annually, creating a huge potential export market for American farmers only 90 miles off our shores.
 There is meaningful export expansion potential for U.S. producers interested in selling to Cuba.